gamedig/node-gamedig/README.md

 * Call of Duty: Black Ops 1 and 2 (no documentation, may require rcon)

 ### Games with Additional Notes

+#### DayZ
+DayZ uses a query port that is separate from its main game port.
+The query port is usually the game port PLUS 24714 or 24715.
+You may need to pass this port in as the 'port_query' request option.

 #### Minecraft
 Some minecraft servers may not respond to a typical status query.
 If this is the case, try using the